wazuh/wazuh-dashboard-plugins/docker/integrations/README.md

 In the .env file it is possible to configure the desired version of the Wazuh stack.
 It will only work with already released versions.

 After that, running `docker compose up -d` will start all the containers.
 Once the start process finishes, the integrations will be configured.
-It is necessary to manually start the Splunk integration from manager by running `/opt/splunkforwarder/bin/splunk start --accept-license` in the Wazuh manager container.To stop the environment and cleare it, use `docker compose down`.
+It is necessary to manually start the Splunk integration from manager by running `/opt/splunkforwarder/bin/splunk start --accept-license` in the Wazuh manager container.To stop the environment and clear it, use `docker compose down`.

 The Splunk Indexer instance is accessible from https://localhost:8000, credentials `admin:password`.
 In this instance, the logs imported from the Wazuh Indexer are in the `main` index, and the logs imported from the manager are in the `wazuh-alerts` index.